MAGAweSome/Pixel10ProXLFreedomPricing/README.md

 python scraper.py
 ```

-The script will then print the pricing information to the console and send it to your Discord channel.
+The script will then print the pricing information to the console and send it to your Discord channel if the information has changed since the last message.